The Linera banner

 At the system-level, interacting with an application can be done via operations and messages.

 Operations are defined by an application developer and each application can have a completely different set of operations.
 Chain owners then actively create operations and put them in their block proposals to interact with an application.
+Other applications may also call the application by providing an operation for it to execute, this is called a cross-application call and always happens within the same chain.
+Operations for cross-application calls may return a response value back to the caller.

 Taking the "fungible token" application as an example, an operation for a user to transfer funds to another user would look like this: